matteoproietti1/AirBbB_Analysis/README.md

-# Explore the Pulse of Milan's Hospitality Scene with Airbnb Insight
+# Explore the Pulse of Milan's Hospitality Scene with AirBnB Insight
 ## From Raw Data to clean Visualization

 ## 1) Introduction